rubenschuckit/personal-website-11ty/posts/2023-year-in-review.md

 Fortunately within those 15 minutes, the plane in front of us made a successful landing, and so we were going to give it a shot too.
 As we made our way to the ground, riding some big bumps along the way, we successfully landed.
 But that wasn't the end of the story.
 We were planning on taking another small flight to Milford Sound to take in the fjord.
 Alas, we had spent our luck on the flight to Queenstown so we had to replan at soon as we got to the airport.

 It was stressful to have to pivot at the last second, but well worth it.
-Lauren found a private guide who was willing to take us around Queenstown in 12 hours notice, and he turned out to be amazing!
-We started the day by soaking in Onsen Hot Pools and then I actually got to go flying out of Wanaka Airport and admire the terrain from above before seeing the beauty from below.
+Lauren found a private guide who was willing to take us around Queenstown on 12 hours notice, and he turned out to be amazing!
+We started the day by soaking in onsen hot pools and then I actually got to go flying out of Wanaka Airport and admire the terrain from above before seeing the beauty from below.

 From Queenstown we went to Auckland.
 Auckland is skippable.
-It's sort of a quiet business district, and although the views are pretty along its Bay, when compared to the rest of New Zealand's majestic lands, it's not much.
+It's sort of a quiet business district, and although the views are pretty along its bay, when compared to the rest of New Zealand's majestic lands, it's not much.
 Near the university is a bit more lively and interesting though.
-We ended doing the day trip to see the Hobbiton and the Waitomo Glowworm Caves, which was pretty fun.
-Neither Lauren nor I are huge fans of Lord of the Rings, but the story of how Peter Jackson's picked _that_ farm in New Zealand is interesting enough on its own (look it up!).
+We ended up doing the day trip to see the Hobbiton and the Waitomo Glowworm Caves, which was pretty fun.
+Neither Lauren nor I are huge fans of Lord of the Rings, but the story of how Peter Jackson picked _that_ farm in New Zealand is interesting enough on its own (look it up!).
 The glowworms were also quite spectacular.

 ![image](/static/img/posts/2023/nz.png)